Credit/D/Fail at the Okanagan Campus: Frequently Asked Questions

 The most obvious consequence is that you will not have a percentage grade for the course in question visible on your academic record.
 This means that this percentage may not be used in calculations around required averages.

-For some students this will be beneficial (if they did poorly in a class) or detrimental (if they need a percentage grade to qualify for further study or awards).
+For some students this will be beneficial (if they did poorly in a class) or detrimental (if they need a percentage grade to qualify for further study).
 UBC is working to minimize the detriments internally, but we don’t have control over the decisions of external parties (e.g. other universities, if you wish to apply to a graduate program).

 Generally, graduation is evaluated on satisfying all the program requirements by successfully completing courses and the specific grades do not matter.
 There are some exceptions: